The Web is Getting Slower! Here’s Why & How to Fix It

 As Yottaa optimizes every user experience, we measure our impact along three critical axes:

-- Performance – The speed in which your content is presented and users are transitioned through their digital journey
+- Performance – The speed at which your content is presented and users are transitioned through their digital journey

 - Impact – The endgame is increased revenue, with leading metric indicators including eCommerce Conversion Rate, Goal Completions, and Advertising Impressions